 Or choose to look back on your time in sales with regret about not having done your best and really applied yourself when you had the chance.

 Keep learning and you will be more successful.
-For more tips, read my blog article on how to sell anything to anyone.
+If you're in sales, check out my article on how selling got to be so hard.

 What’s that old saying?